oslab-swrc/flsched/README.md

-# flsched
+# FLsched
-Feather-Like Scheduler (FLSCHED) is a process scheduler focused on the manycore environment.
+Feather-Like Scheduler (FLsched) is a process scheduler focused on the manycore environment.
 This repository contains the implementation of FLSCHED for the Intel Xeon-phi manycore system.

 FLSCHED is licensed under the GPLv2 license.

-## What is FLSCHED ##
+## What is FLsched ##

 The prevalence of manycore processors imposes new challenges in scheduler design.